htruong/htruong.github.io/notable-hackable-devices.md

 ### Linksys WRT54G (2002)

 The router that started it all.
-It runs Linux and was sued for violating the GPLv2 license.
+It was sued for violating the GPLv2 license.
 Linksys had to publish the source code for the router, and the rest was history.
 It is still now being used and trusted by many many people, 15 years after its first release.
 It can run mesh network, has a huge ham fanbase, and has interchangable antennas.
 What's not to like?

 ### Netgear WNDR3800 (2011)

 The router that is "just good enough."
-Runs every pioneering open-source firmware ever and is still good being a six-year-old device.
+Runs every pioneering open-source firmwares ever and is still good being a six-year-old device.

 ## Game Consoles & Handhelds